 What Parents Are Saying

 - Great info.
 Best speaker I heard today!

 SUGGESTED SPEAKING TOPICS: TEACHING THE WRITING PROCESS

 Your kindergartner loves to tell stories but can hardly hold a pencil.
 Your 9-year-old is producing a novel.
 And the blank page reduces your 11-year-old to tears.
 What’s a parent to do?
 Kim will encourage and equip you to teach each of your children, whether reluctant or advanced, by breaking the writing process into manageable steps.
 Above all, discover how to infuse teaching time with fun so that your children will find joy in writing.

 Inspiring Successful Writers, Part 2 (Grades 7-12)

 “I hate writing!”
 Is this the cheerful response you get when you give your kids an assignment?
-Then you’ll want to find out ten common stumbling blocks to writing and discover what students need in order to overcome their anxiety, fear, or lack of confidence.
-Learn how the steps of the writing process can actually motivate your most reluctant children, and gain tips and tools for encouraging their success.
+Then join Kim as she shares 10 common stumbling blocks to writing, and discover how to help your kids overcome their anxiety, fear, or lack of confidence.
+Learn how the steps of the writing process can actually motivate your most reluctant children, and gain tips and tools for encouraging their success!

 Teaching Writing: The Big Picture

 While homeschoolers tend to excel in so many areas, writing remains an admitted weakness.
 This session presents a general overview of writing for K-12, with the goal of encouraging and inspiring the insecure parent.
 The workshop covers the steps of the writing process; what to teach and when; the importance of editing; content, style, and mechanics; and more.
 It’s a look at the big picture with helpful and applicable tips a parent can use right away.

 The Writing Process: Inch by Inch, It’s a Cinch!